Guidelines - Innovation and Learning Network

 The ILN is modelled after a previous initiative - the Participation Learning Network.
 The Innovation and Learning Network shares key elements of the Participatory Learning Network, as well as a key objective – to increase public participation in the arts.
 However the Innovation and Learning Network will focus on inclusivity, accessibility, and universal design.

-The MCC will work with organizations that are ready to embrace the challenge of increasing participation by improving accessibility and who are committed to making universal access a core part of their mission.
+The Mass Cultural Council will work with organizations that are ready to embrace the challenge of increasing participation by improving accessibility and who are committed to making universal access a core part of their mission.
 Based on a model of community practice, the Innovation and Learning Network will bring together organizations with shared interests and similar challenges to learn from each other over the course of a year.

 Over the course of the ILN participants will: